henryizi/GoFitAI/CLOUDFLARE_WORKERS_AI_SETUP.md

 # Cloudflare Workers AI Setup Guide

 ## Overview
-This guide will help you set up Cloudflare Workers AI for enhanced food image analysis in your SnapBodyAI application.
+This guide will help you set up Cloudflare Workers AI for enhanced food image analysis in your GoFitAI application.
 When properly configured, Cloudflare Workers AI provides more accurate dish recognition and nutritional analysis compared to the basic fallback system.

 ## Current Status
 ✅ **System is working without Cloudflare** - Your food analysis works perfectly using the BasicFoodAnalyzer fallback system